davidpfister/subprocess.f/README.md

   <img src="https://github.com/davidpfister/subprocess.f/blob/master/.dox/images/logo.png?raw=true">
 </p>

-This project aims at providing some ideas to create child processes in Fortran. <br><br>
+This project aims at providing an easy and comprehensive API to spawn child processes in Fortran. <br>
-It is quite experimental at the moment, but looks promising. <br>
-The development of this repo is link to the discussion on the Fortran discourse about the [Stdlib system interaction API](https://fortran-lang.discourse.group/t/stdlib-system-interaction-api-call-for-feedback/9037)
+The development of this repo is linked to the discussion on the Fortran discourse about the [Stdlib system interaction API](https://fortran-lang.discourse.group/t/stdlib-system-interaction-api-call-for-feedback/9037)

 * [![fpm][fpm]][fpm-url]
 * [![ifort][ifort]][ifort-url]